-- The network was initially funded by the State and administered by New York Homes and Community Renewal, but for the last several years was funded by mortgage servicing settlement proceeds obtained by the Attorney General's office, which has administered the network through its Homeowner Protection Program, known as "HOPP."
-That funding expires on March 31, 2020, and more recent bank settlement funds, due to changes in the law, can no longer be directed to these services by the Attorney General's office-they must now be allocated through the state budget process. - Already, because the funding was not included in the Executive Budget, leaving a cloud of uncertainty, the nonprofits providing these services are not be able to plan for the future, and are having to curtail intake as these are complex cases that take a long time to resolve. - When the Homeowner Protection Program (HOPP) ends in March 2020, two-thirds of the state's existing foreclosure prevention program capacity will disappear overnight, leaving some regions with no service providers if funding is not provided, and slashing the network here in New York City.
+- Already, because the funding was not included in the Executive Budget, leaving a cloud of uncertainty, the nonprofits providing these services must curtail intake as these are complex cases that take a long time to resolve. - If funding for the Homeowner Protection Program (HOPP) lapses, two-thirds of the state's existing foreclosure prevention program capacity will disappear overnight, leaving some regions with no service providers if funding is not provided, and slashing the network here in New York City.
 Additional reductions are anticipated in the months thereafter. - Over 100 advocates providing services to NYC homeowners will be impacted in the coming year.
-These staff will be laid off or transitioned to other programs. - Not only will New York families suffer and face displacement; employees across almost 90 organizations are in danger of losing their jobs, and their expertise, along with the associated infrastructure in place that supports this network, which represents a substantial investment by the State of New York, will be discarded. - As of early 2019 the network had already helped 100,000 NY homeowners since 2012.
+These staff members will be laid off or transitioned to other programs. - Not only will New York families suffer and face displacement; employees across almost 90 organizations are in danger of losing their jobs, and their expertise, along with the associated infrastructure in place that supports this network, which represents a substantial investment by the State of New York, will be discarded. - As of 2019 the network had already helped 100,000 NY homeowners since 2012.
 Those receiving this assistance are working, low and moderate-income families, New Yorkers of color who were targeted for predatory loans, and seniors battling a wave of foreclosures on reverse mortgages.
 The network mitigates displacements from foreclosures, scams or mortgage distress and challenges abusive mortgage servicing by financial institutions and discriminatory lending practices such as reverse redlining, in which vulnerable communities are targeted for the most toxic of loan products.
 Most importantly, it levels the playing field, giving distressed homeowners, condo owners and coop owners an advocate in court and in negotiations with large financial organizations. - These disappearing service providers are embedded in New York's consumer protections enacted after the foreclosure crisis, which were recently made permanent features of the judicial foreclosure process:

-Lenders are required by law to send pre-foreclosure notices specifically identifying counseling agencies serving the homeowners' county-the very agencies that will be no longer funded to do foreclosure prevention work after March 2020.
+Lenders are required by law to send pre-foreclosure notices specifically identifying counseling agencies serving the homeowners' county-the very agencies that will be no longer funded to do foreclosure prevention work if funding lapses.

 Network providers are integral to NY's pioneering foreclosure settlement conference process, where they partner with the courts to staff clinics and conferences and have been instrumental in drastically increasing the numbers of homeowners with representation at settlement conferences and in increasing the numbers of homeowners answering foreclosure complaints and preventing default judgments.
-Indeed thanks to this network a majority of homeowners facing foreclosure now has representation during the court settlement conference process, whereas ten years ago the vast majority of homeowners had no counsel and most foreclosure cases resulted in default judgments in which homeowners did not have the opportunity to preserve their defenses or assert their claims.
+Indeed, thanks to this network many homeowners facing foreclosure now have representation during the court settlement conference process, whereas ten years ago most homeowners had no counsel and most foreclosure cases resulted in default judgments in which homeowners did not have access to counsel for the judicial foreclosure process.
 Recent amendments to that law provide homeowners attending their first conference a chance to avert default judgment and seek help from HOPP-funded legal services providers to file an answer to the foreclosure complaint, but that statutory mandate will be meaningless without HOPP funded agencies staffing conferences to provide this assistance.